datacentred/puppet-ceph/README.md

 a SAS expander.
 In some cases SCSI addresses aren't predicatable and susceptible to the same enumeration problem as /dev device names.
-In these cases the devices can be provisioned with 'Slot 01/Slot 12' which directly correlates with slot names found in sysfs.
+In these cases the devices can be provisioned with 'Slot 01/Slot 12' which directly correlates with slot names found in sysfs under /sys/class/enclosure.
+On newer expanders the labels may be formatted as DISK00 which is also supported.
 The two addressing modes can be used interchangably thus configuration like 'Slot 01/2:0:0:0' is permissible.

 ## Compatibility Matrix